wise-home/jobs/backend_developer.md

 ## About Wise Home

-Wise Home as a Danish smart home system.
+Wise Home is a Danish startup from 2016 that builds smart home systems.

-It is targeted to landlords and specializes in automating manual tasks as well as reporting dangerous behaviour that could result in damage on the building.
+Our product is targeted to landlords and specializes in automating manual tasks, fulfilling legal requirements and reporting the status of the building.

-The backend application is mainly build with Elixir

-Wise Home have been around since May 2016 and we are now ready to hire more people.
+We beleive that we can disrupt the Danish market by offering a better and fully automated product at a lower price.

 ## The job

-We're looking for an Elixir developer or a developer that is willing to learn Elixir.
+We are looking for a backend developer to build new features and maintain the existing application.

+Our stack buzzwords are Elixir, Ubuntu, PostgreSQL, Vagrant, json:api, Zigbee and Wireless M-Bus.

+It is not so important if you have used any of those technologies before.
+What we need a skilled backend developer that is eager to learn new stuff.

-Wise Home is based in Ry near Aarhus in Denmark.
-We mostly work remote, but if you can commute to the office around once per week, that will be a plus.
+Wise Home is based in Ry, near Aarhus, Denmark.
+The development setup is decentralized and the developers work remote around four days per week.

-Your responsibilities will depend on your skills and expertise but will fall into working with one or more of these
-areas:
+The exact job depends on you and your interests and skills.
+Some common development tasks are:

+* Extending and maintaining the main application with all the business logic
-* REST API and main application
+* Building the REST API, which is the public interface to the main application
-* Internal frontend
+* Building the internal maintenance interface
-* Communicating with IoT devices via well defined protocols.
+* Communicating with IoT devices

-We can use both a newly graduated computer scientist or a senior developer with Elixir experience.
-And everything in between.

-In short: We require that you:

-* Have experience with Elixir or want to learn Elixir (during work time)
-* Are comfortable with working remote
-* Are comfortable in a unix environment
-* Are fluent in Danish or English

 ## We offer

 * A monthly salary based on qualifications
+* An exciting job in a startup with enthusiastic coworkers
-* An informal and flexible working environment
+* Flexible working hours
 * Education (conference trips, books, online courses, studying during work hours, etc)

 ## Contact

-Contact Lasse, lead backend developer and (soon former) CTO of Wise Home:
+Contact Lasse, lead backend developer and CTO of Wise Home:

 Lasse Skindstad Ebert
 tel: +45 31 27 04 40